oscarvargash/cirm_r_21/day_2/README.md

 Ab_sp$species
 ```

-This vector will be of great use for the loop, we can create a new vector called species in the following fashion:
+This item will be of great use for the loop, we can create a new item called species in the following fashion:

 ```
 spp = Ab_sp$species
+spp
 ```

 Let’s remove the first element of `spp`, which are non-specific records.

 ```
-spp = spp[2:23]
+spp2 = spp[2:23]
+spp2
 ```

 Here is an example of a simple loop that just prints every element in the list:

 ```
-for (item in (spp)) {
+for (item in (spp2)) {
 	print(item)
 }
 ```
 Notice the syntax in the loop.
 And WOW!!
 How cool!
 You have run your first loop!!!!!!

+## Exercise 3: an advance loop
-***Exercise*** Add lines to the loop so it prints the average latitude for every species.
+Add lines to the previous loop so it prints the average latitude for every species.
 Hint you need to add a line inside the loop to subset the data and a line to calculate the mean.

 <details>
   <summary>Click to see an answer!</summary>

 ```
-for (item in (spp)) {
+for (item in (spp2)) {
 	print(item)
 	subset = geodata %>% filter(species == item)
 	mn = mean(subset$decimalLatitude)